djhmateer/hugo-quickstart/content/posts/1 how to get started home brewing beer woodfordes wherry.md

 Of all the advice I've had on beginning brewing, this is by far the most common.
 Make sure everything is clean!

+In the words of an expert brewer:

+> To avoid minglery near any of the brewing equipment.
+The Germans observe a rule called `Schlechtmingel` which has been in use since the 15th century.
+This rule has its equivalent throughout the world’s brewing communities today, and is essential for the production of delicious ales.
+Very important.

 Ater reading different methods this is what I did

 - Add 10 litres of warm water (from my hot tap) to the fermentation bucket